thenotoriousmrkrabs/thenotoriousmrkrabs/README.md

 - 🏆 Biggest goals: FIRE (Financial Independent & Retired Early)

 - 👀 I’m interested in building a website using HTML+CSS and JavaScript mainly for UI/UX projects purpose in the future after completing my learning progress.
+Solidity will be my next target.

 - 🌱 I’m currently learning HTML5, CSS and JavaScript.